rarebreed/rarebreed.github.io/_posts/2018-03-26-rust-plus-ml.md

 ## The ugly

 There's just a lot about rust I still don't know.
-I haven't looked at Box, RC, ARc, or some other heap related data structures.
+I haven't looked at Box, RC, ARc, or some other heap related data types.
 There's also a ton to learn about the standard libraries.
 I don't really know about the rust ecosystem so I dont know what libs it has or doesn't have.

 # What does rust have to do with Machine Learning, front end react apps or microservices ?